Lithium-ion battery caused deadly Harlem apartment building fire, FDNY says

 "They're saying it's gonna be a while because of the damage," one person said.

 According to the FDNY, in 2023, lithium-ion batteries caused 267 fires, 150 injuries and 18 deaths in the city.
-They say as of Monday, there have been 24 lithium-ion battery fire investigations and eight injuries so far this year.
+They say as of Monday, there have been 24 lithium-ion battery fire investigations and eight injuries across the five boroughs so far this year.

 for more features.